HarishAtGitHub/elasticsearch-tester/README.md

 If in case you are stuck in a place while writing issue-id.py , where you are forced to know python, please log an issue.
 We shall discuss and fix it to make it easy(may be by abstracting it).

+### Requirements to use it
+1. install python
+2. sudo pip install requests  (If you don't have pip pls refer:https://pip.pypa.io/en/stable/installing.html)

+If you still have trouble installing it .
+Please contact me.